MayroseLab/MayroseLab/README.md

 ```
 Unfotunately, there is no way in PBS to name the log files of the job and also redirect them to a designated directory.
 So, currently you have two options:

-Either name the log files, but have them created in the directory from which the jobs where submitted.
+Either name the log files, but have them created in the directory from which the jobs were submitted.
 Do this by using:
 ```
 #PBS -e /scratch300/halabikeren/jobs_output/$JOB_NAME.$JOB_ID.ER
 #PBS -o /scratch300/halabikeren/jobs_output/$JOB_NAME.$JOB_ID.OU